adazzle/react-data-grid/CONTRIBUTING.md

 ### Code style
 We use [eslint](http://eslint.org/) to enforce some code standards.
-An npm script will run automatically before testing to check if there are any violations to the set of rules we defined, you can also run that same script independently by running `npm run pretest` on your console.
+An npm script will run automatically before testing to check if there are any violations to the set of rules we defined, you can also run that same script independently by running `npm run eslint` on your console.
 The easiest way to be aware of any violation on coding time is to have a plugin in you text editor that will be checking for any violation on the run.
 Most modern text editor have their own plugins, you can find them in here for this popular editors: